-The Virginia Woolf Trail explores the life and work of this influential writer at the epicentre of the Bloomsbury Group, a wide-ranging and highly influential network of writers, artists and friends in the early decades of the 20th century.
+Exploring the life and work of Virginia Woolf, the iconic and influential writer associated with the Bloomsbury Group, the (notorious) wide-ranging network of writers, artists and friends in the early decades of the 20th century.

 When the members of what would be called the 'Bloomsbury Group' moved here in the early 20th century, it was a far from fashionable address.